Last Updated on

 • How to deal with issues of homeowner’s insurance, contracts and emergencies

-We include an entire section of samples for you to model your own profiles, applications and housesit ads after, plus provide full checklists that both housesitters and homeowners can use to make sure everything is covered before, during and after the housesit.
+Our housesitting book includes an entire section of samples for you to model your own profiles, applications and housesit ads after, plus provide full checklists that both housesitters and homeowners can use to make sure everything is covered before, during and after the housesit.
 We also share more of our own experiences so you can get an inside look at what housesitting is really like, too.

 The last section is an in-depth analysis of over 20 housesitting websites including membership rates and pros and cons of each site so you know which ones you want to sign up for to get started.